Reducing Falls in Seniors through Medication Management

 The planners and speaker(s) have indicated that there are no financial relationships with any commercial interests to be disclosed.

-Advocate Aurora Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Aurora Health Care is accredited by the Wisconsin Medical Society to provide continuing medical education for physicians.

 Credit Designation Statement

-Advocate Aurora Health designates this internet enduring activity for a maximum of 30.00 AMA PRA Category 1 credit(s)™.
+Aurora Health Care designates this live activity for a maximum of 30.00 AMA PRA Category 1 credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This QI Effort meets MOC Part IV Standards and Guidelines for the ABMS Multi-Specialty Portfolio Approval Program Organization and is eligible for MOC Part IV through participating ABMS Member Boards and for Category 1 PI-CME credits through the National Commission on Certification of Physician Assistants.